rwndy/course-web-fullstack/guides/final/GUIDE.md

-# Final Team Work
+# Final Full Stack

 ## Pitching

-Pitches are 1-3 minutes.
+The shorter and concise you pitch, the beter.
 You may use your voice and your flare.
-You may not use a computer, whiteboard, etc.
+You may not use a computer, whiteboard, etc to break it down simply.

-**What should you pitch?
-See Product Guidelines Below**
+**What should you pitch?**

 - Pitch something you would want to spend the remaining 2 weeks building.
 - Pitch something you are willing to see evolve, because your original idea is usually not where the final product ends up.
 If the idea is more important than the process, don't pitch it.